AliHichem/CometServer/README.md

-CometServer: allows a web server to push data to a browser
+CometServer V2: allows a web server to push data to a browser
 ==========================================================

 Comet application (also known as "Push server") written in php, using Ajax with the [long polling](http://en.wikipedia.org/wiki/Push_technology#Long_polling) technology